jessicarush/react-notes/styling.md

   );
 ```

-When you are creating s simple html component, you can also pass html attributes to it with ``:
+When you are creating s simple html component, you can also pass html attributes to it with `attrs()`:

 ```javascript
 const Checkbox = styled.input.attrs({ type: "checkbox" })`